 finalists Richard Krajicek and MaliVai Washington

-courage from a bottle, and the fact that she
+from a bottle, and the fact that she wasn't fully

-she was damn close.
-Johnson, who had been
+naked, but she was damn close.
+Johnson, who

-only a tiny maid's apron, which she lifted up
+and wore only a tiny maid's apron, which she

-wanted to reveal her top or bottom.
-She was
+reveal her top or bottom.
+She was quickly escorted

-court near the Royal Box by two policemen.
+off the court near the Royal Box by two

-moment and then doubled over trying to contain his
+a moment and then doubled over trying to contain

 tennis shirt to bare his own chest and received a

-"I look over and I see this streaker ..." said
+large ovation.
+"I look over and I see this

-was to lose to Krajicek.
+lose to Krajicek.
 "Gee, she smiles at me.
+She had

-an apron.
-She lifted it up and she was still
+on almost like an apron.
+She lifted it up and she

-flustered, and three sets later I was gone. ...
+three sets later I was gone. ...
+That was pretty

 Johnson was taken to Wimbledon police station where she was held until the end of the match.
 A Scotland Yard spokeswoman said "no further action" would be taken.
 Once again a female got away with it.
 Usually stiff and proper, The All England club was unexpectedly light-hearted regarding the moment.
 "Whilst we do not wish to condone the practice, it did at least provide some light amusement for our loyal and patient supporters, who have had a trying time during the recent bad weather," a club statement said.
 A Centre Court spectator, 57-year-old travel agent Peter Goord, said the streak even drew a humorous reaction from the royals.
 "When she got in front of the Royal Box, she lifted it up and showed everything off," Goord said.
 "The Duke of Kent was laughing like mad.
 She then ran into the policemen's arms.
 There was no way she was trying to get away."